 Even though the Wild West vibe of Old Town might not immediately scream “artsy metropolis,” Scottsdale nevertheless has an excellent collection of art galleries and museums.

-Pop into the Scottsdale Museum of Contemporary Art to enjoy its rotating exhibits (when I visited there was a super cool interactive exhibit about art and technology), or simply wander into one of the many fine art galleries scattered throughout downtown.
+Pop into the Scottsdale Museum of Contemporary Art to enjoy its rotating exhibits (when I visited there was a super cool interactive exhibit about art and technology), check out the Museum of the West, have fun at the interactive Wonderspaces, or simply wander into one of the many fine art galleries scattered throughout downtown.